alphagov/content-publisher/docs/adr/0002-use-local-datastore.md

 [goals]: https://docs.google.com/document/d/1Oft4akc6dZfhhOjosNPbFpcLUOUjz7YG7QPcVZi8hww/edit#heading=h.5uytjxbfoe58

 Since writing these goals we have built the specialist-publisher application using this pattern.
-The practicalities of using the pattern
+The difficulties of building Rails application this way have led us to reconsider this approach.

-We are about to build another publishing-api client and we should now use the learnings we have from building specialist-publisher to ensure that the not using a local datastore is the best decision.
+We are about to build another publishing-api client and we should now use the learnings we have to ensure that not using a local datastore is the best decision.

 ### Option 1: No local datastore
 In this option we continue with the platform architecture goals.